dbtoporowski/python-samples/README.txt

 Description
-The daemon (datalog-s.py) listens for UDP data packets received from the UDPLogger.php class which is located within the Webkinz API.
+The daemon (datalog-s.py) listens for UDP data packets received from the UDPLogger.php class which is located within the web site API.
 It was first created to capture page view stats of adobe flash files by view_id, but is now receiving game metrics and others stats data as well.